Manuel Ballesteros

-Golf career
+Early life

 Ballesteros was born in the summer of 1949 in Pedreña, Spain.
-He learned to play golf at Real Club de Golf de Pedre in his hometown and turned pro in 1967, at the age of 18.
+He learned to play golf at Real Club de Golf de Pedre in his hometown.

+Professional career

+Ballesteros turned pro in 1967, at the age of 18.
 He had an early success, winning the Open Costa Vasca in September 1968, two strokes ahead of his uncle Ramón Sota.
 The event was played at Biarritz Golf Club in Biarritz, France, just across the border from Spain.
 Shortly after the victory, Ballesteros left professional golf for two years to perform national service for his country.
 He returned to professional golf in the early 1970s.
 In 1971 he was runner-up in the Swiss Open, a stroke behind England's Peter Townsend.
 He held the lead entering the final round but came back with a final round 73.
 The following year the European Tour was created which Ballesteros joined.
 For the first two seasons he played very well, recording multiple top-10s each season and finishing in the top 40 of the Order of Merit.

 The 1974 season was much weaker.
 Manuel missed the cut in 11 of his first 12 events and was in serious danger of losing his card going into the final event of the year.
 With his back again the wall, at the El Paraiso Open in Marbella, Spain, he played excellently, finishing regulation tied with England's Peter Oosterhuis.
 The Englishman would birdie the first playoff hole to win but Ballesteros would maintain status on the European Tour.